rickmeerwaldt/SPARQLmashup/README.md

 ?event a ?type .
 ?event ?property ?value .
-FILTER (?track IN (<track1>, <track2>, <and so on>, <arbitrary>)) }
+FILTER (?track IN (<track1>, <track2>, <and so on>, <arbitrary>)) }}}
-}
-}
 ```

 ### More queries
-But before the final query can be made, the MIDI Linked Data cloud needs to be explored in order to find
+Before the final query can be made, the MIDI Linked Data cloud needed to be explored in order to find:
 - two songs with the same tempo
 - tracks from those songs that are going to be used in the mashup